w3c/miniapp/specs/uri/docs/explainer.md

+#### Q2: About syntax-host
-**Question 2: [syntax-host] Traditionally,  in an URI like "scheme://foo", foo represents the host like HTTP(s) URL, or the path like file URL.
+**Question 2: Traditionally,  in an URI like "scheme://foo", foo represents the host like HTTP(s) URL, or the path like file URL.
 But with MiniApp URI, foo is not host or path.
 That's mean the original correspondence is changed.
 Is this appropriate? (by @hax)**

 Answer 2.
 Unlike regular resources that must be obtained through the network,  it is determined by the user agent where to obtain the resources (either network or local).